 Each dean/unit head is responsible for establishing review processes within the school/unit to ensure that requests are forwarded to a central office only after receiving the dean’s/unit head’s approval.

-The institutional offices through which consultations and approvals must be pursued vary depending on employee type:
+The institutional offices through which consultations and approvals must be pursued vary depending on employee type.
+Please review the table below to determine which office to contact for approval.

 Types of Exceptions